American Bulldog Grooming Guide

 American Bulldogs have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your American Bulldog's coat healthy and help you bond with your dog.

-With a typical weight of 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog requires thoughtful care tailored to their specific breed characteristics.
+60-120 lbs adult size, 10-12 yrs life expectancy — and the American Bulldog has a health and temperament footprint that is worth reading on its own terms.
 What sets the American Bulldog apart from other working breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Health Predisposition Summary: American Bulldogs show higher-than-average incidence of hip dysplasia, cherry eye, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.